vramesh1/vicky/README.md

 Examples of supported instructions :

-- "Send message to Cash Team"
+"Send Message to Michael Bloomberg"
-- "Show Calendar"
+"Show Calendar"
-- "Show Flag for Giants"
+"Show Flag for Giants"
+"Show Function of the day"
+"Show Chart for Amazon peers"
+"Run TOP"